yeasin097/cuet_cg_calc/README.md

 - Visual representation of grade distribution
 - Total count of theory and lab courses

+### 3. Failed Subjects Tracking
+- Lists all subjects that need to be cleared
+- Shows subject code, credits, and term information
+- Tracks improvement in retaken courses
+- Displays unique failed subjects without duplicates

-### 3. Target CGPA Calculator
+### 4. Target CGPA Calculator
 - Calculate required GPA for next semester
 - Enter target CGPA and next semester credits
 - Shows if target is achievable
-- Displays required GPA to reach target

-### 4. What-If Grade Simulator
+### 5. What-If Grade Simulator
 - Simulate grade changes for any course
 - Real-time CGPA recalculation
 - Shows CGPA impact of grade improvements